Certificate IV in Screen and Media CUA41225, CRICOS Code: 119280K

 Description

-The CUA41220 Certificate IV in Screen and Media reflects the role of individuals who use well-developed skills and a broad knowledge base in a wide variety of contexts in the film, television, radio and digital media industries.
-They apply solutions to a defined range of unpredictable problems and analyse and evaluate information from a variety of sources.
-They may provide leadership and guidance to others with some limited responsibility for the output of others.
+They use a broad range of specialised skills and a developed knowledge base in a wide variety of contexts in the screen, media, broadcasting and entertainment industries to solve a range of unpredictable problems and analyse and evaluate information from a variety of sources.
+They may provide some leadership and guidance to others with limited responsibility for the output of others and so at this level would be expected to have technical skills to complete routine and non-routine tasks and functions, and communication skills to guide activities and provide technical advice.

 Entry Requirements